valeriangalliat/cooking/royal.md

 crunchy part), a praliné feuilleté (the thin crispy part in the middle) and finally a chocolate mousse.

+The Royal is a pretty complex and time consuming cake to make, that will require you to wash a lot of dishes.
+If you want a cake that tastes 80% as good for 20% of the work (and price), check out the [fondant au chocolat](fondant-au-chocolat.md) recipe!
+But if you're not here to make tradeoffs, keep on reading.

 ## Ingredients

 ### Succès aux amandes